2014 Lesotho political crisis: Reactions

 South Africa's International Relations Department's spokesperson Clayson Monyela said: "The department will either convene a media briefing or issue a statement later today regarding the situation in Lesotho."
-He also added that though no one claimed, the action had the markings of a putsch.
-Following the return of Thabane, the Methodist Church of Southern Africa welcomed the calmness in the country with Bishop Zipho Siwa saying prayers were offered for a "blood-less" resolution.
-"May the parties unite through peaceful dialogue and work towards a solution that will re-establish harmony, the rule of law and good governance in the country."
-He called for the people of Lesotho to support Thabane other officials' quest for a solution.
-He further lauded South African President Jacob Zuma for co-ordinating the dialogue that resulted in dispatching a SADC observer team to Lesotho.
+He also added that though no one claimed, the action had the appearance of a coup.
+Following the return of Thabane, the Methodist Church of Southern Africa welcomed the calmness in the country with Bishop Zipho Siwa saying prayers were offered for a nonviolent resolution.